Come Perform With Us!

 to join us for an upcoming audition.
 We look forward to seeing you!

 August 30, 2014

-Bring any conflicts from July 26th through November 1st, along with a headshot and resume to auditions.
-Callbacks will take place Tuesday, July 29th.
-First cast meeting will be Saturday, August 2nd.
+Bring any conflicts from September 2 through December 20, along with a headshot and resume to auditions.
+Callbacks will take place Tuesday September 2 and possibly Wednesday September 3.
+The first cast meeting will be Saturday, September 6th.

-Auditions will take place at the theatre located at 525 North, 400 West in Centerville.
-Enter in the building on the west side basement entrance.
+Auditions will take place at the theatre located at 525 North 400 West in Centerville.
+Enter the building on the west side basement entrance.
 Please email the theatre at email@example.com to schedule an audition time.

 Please email Krista Davies at firstname.lastname@example.org to schedule an audition time.
 Audition dates are subject to change, so it is suggested that you verify the audition date two weeks in advance. *Please do not contact the box office regarding casting.*

 Please bring your conflict list, a headshot and a resume.
 For musical auditions, come prepared to sing 16 measures of a song in the style of the show.
 A pianist will be provided; please no acapella singing.
 A monologue is generally required for non-musical auditions.